What is “a body of words”?

 Who is Quenntis Ashby?

-Quenntis Ashby is a leap year Aquarian from South Africa who likes to jump off the page, onto the stage, and into the airy heights of your imagination as a body of words.
+Quenntis Ashby is an Aquarian rabbit from South Africa who likes to jump off the page, onto the stage, and into the airy heights of your imagination as a body of words.

-He retired from a performing arts career when the SARS coronavirus epidemic ended a sold-out Cats World Tour in Shanghai, China, in 2003. 😿
+Quenntis retired from a performing arts career when the SARS coronavirus epidemic ended a sold-out Cats World Tour in Shanghai, China, in 2003.

 Subscribe to a body of words